Lemonexe/UUC/README.md

 # UUC
-Ultimate Unit Converter, a useful tool for science and engineering
+Ultimate Unit Converter, a useful tool for science and engineering.
+[Live application](http://jira.zby.cz/content/UUC/)

 While the core features of the app are performed on the front-end using only HTML/JS, its functionality is extended by a PHP script running on server.
 The front-end is written in ECMA6 Javascript and uses [AngularJS](https://angularjs.org/) framework.